This post may contain affiliate links. Please read our disclosure policy.

 - How to Cut Garlic

-If you’ve found this cooking resource for How to Cut Leeks helpful or if you’ve tried any recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave a comment below!
+If you’ve found this cooking resource for How to Cut & Wash Leeks helpful or if you’ve tried any recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave a comment below!
 We would love to hear about your experience with this tutorial.
 And if you snapped some shots of it, share it on Instagram so we can repost on my stories!

 Ingredients

-- 1 Leek
+- 1 leek

 Instructions

-- Using a sharp knife cut off the top tough dark green part of the leek and discard.
+- Using a sharp knife, cut off the top tough dark green part of the leek and discard.
 Next, cut off the bottom root end of the leek.

 - Cut the white part of the leek in half lengthwise.